Geek of all TradesHow to Install Non-Microsoft Patches Using System Center Essentials

 Obviously, directly installing software this way means it will install only with the defaults.
 For most software and update installations, there are additional configurations that you want to ensure are included in the install.
 SCE enables you to do this on the next screen by specifying MSI property values in the format PROPERTY=VALUE.
 Unlike the silent switches, these values aren't standardized across all MSIs; instead, they're specific to the software or update you wish to install.
 Finding these values usually involves a bit of sleuthing on the vendor's Web site.

-Another excellent clearinghouse of installation customizations for many common software packages and updates is at the IT community site
+Another excellent clearinghouse of installation customizations for many common software packages and updates is at the

 .
 There you can search for the software or update you wish to install and learn more about the customizations possible within its MSI.